TanatPi/Form_reader/README.md

 This repository contains test scripts and sample data to evaluate if **Azure Document Intelligence (DI)** can accurately read and interpret forms containing check marks and put them into csv automatically.

-The goal is to verify the capability of Azure DI's form recognizer to detect and extract checkbox values from scanned or digital forms.
+The goal is to verify the capability of Azure DI's prebuilt-layout if it can detect and extract checkbox values from scanned or digital forms.

 ## Tested contents